Side Streets: A private Colorado Springs man and his ’67 Corvette

 When McNamara died, the couple inherited his estate, including the car.

-The man knew the Corvette would be coveted by collectors and contacted an appraiser in Illinois who came out and arranged for it to be shipped to his business in Champaign so it could be displayed and marketed.
+The man knew the Corvette would be coveted by collectors and contacted an appraiser in

 The "McNamara Corvette" was heavily promoted in recent months building on the mystery and intrigue and even creating a legend that McNamara only drove the Corvette to The Broadmoor hotel on moonlit nights.